s-blu/obsidian_dataview_example_vault/README.md

 1. Download the vault [here](https://github.com/s-blu/obsidian_dataview_example_vault/archive/refs/heads/master.zip)
 3. Open the vault in Obsidian via "Open another vault -> Open folder as vault"
 4. Trust us. :)
+5. When Obsidian opens the settings, hit the switch on "Dataview" to enable the plugin
-5. Done!
+6. Done!
 The example vault is now available to you in its purest and most useful form!

 Wonder where to start?
-Good starting points are the Use Cases under `30 Dataview Knowledge/33 Use Cases`, the [[Dataview Queries Overview]] or the [[Topic Overview]].
+Good starting points are our [[Use Case Overview]], the [[Dataview Queries Overview]] or the [[Topic Overview]].
 You can, of course, add and edit files to your liking to try things out!

 **Are you new to dataview?** Have a look at [[Learn the Basics]]!